Rainbow Bridge & Veterans Memorial Bridge (Texas): Veterans Memorial Bridge

 While it initially served both directions of traffic, the Veterans Memorial Bridge was reconfigured to serve eastbound traffic in 1997.

 Throughout the closure of one lane on the Rainbow Bridge, a single lane of the bridge was converted into westbound lane, with temporary delineators installed to prevent head on collisions.
 This ended when repairs to that bridge were completed, the previous westbound lane returned to its previous configuration.

-In 2024, repairs were made to the concrete of the bridge.
-Because of this, the lane count was reduced from three to one.